 Urinary Tract Problems in Cats

-For upper urinary tract issues in cats, please see our article
+For upper urinary tract issues in cats, please see our article on Kidney Problems.

 What Causes Lower Urinary Tract Problems in Cats?

 - Stones, crystals or debris accumulation in the bladder or urethra